 James has a particular approach to looking after patients; a method known as “patient-centredness”.
 While NHS General Practice requires that GPs meet certain government set targets in each disease area, it tends to fragment care into chronic disease types.

 Patient centredness is a more holistic approach which deals with people who have multiple chronic diseases as a person first, and allows that there may be several interactions between how they live and the diseases they suffer.
-Many disease centred approaches are backed by science undertaken in chronic disease “silos”, where drug effects are studied without regard to other co-morbidities.

 General Practice Medicine requires expertise in treating children, adults, middle aged and elderly, with physical or mental health problems.
-James had hospital training in all these disciplines.
+James has had hospital training in all these disciplines.